tim-minter/Practical-Machine-Learning/README.md

-# A Workshop on Pracically Applying Machine Learning to Streaming Data
+# A Workshop on Pracically Applying Machine Learning to Streaming Data using Watson Studio
 ### You have data streaming in from sensors.
 You want to train a model on that data and apply it to the data in real time, in the real world

 ## Introduction